Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 1. Financial

-At first glance, disposable probes seem like a better way to spend your money.
-It's hard to argue a lower price point against the investment reusable probes require.
+At first glance, disposable probes appear to be a more cost-effective option.
+It's hard to argue against a lower price point when considering the investment reusable probes require.

-The dollars and cents of comparing both electronic hygrometer probes is fairly straightforward.
+The dollars and cents of comparing both electronic hygrometer probes are fairly straightforward.

 In short, because reusable probes are indeed reusable, there's a one-time investment made during their useful life.
 Disposable probes, however, require spending money every time – something that quickly adds up.